milak/graf/README.md

 Here is the list of allready available features :

-  - Use of plugable DAO (Data Access Object) to define a link to Itop or Standalone Database.
+  * Use of plugable DAO (Data Access Object) to define a link to Itop or Standalone Database.
 New DAO could be developped for other CMDB.

-  - First DAO implementation : ITop (standalone Database must be rebuilt)
+  * First DAO implementation : ITop (standalone Database must be rebuilt)

-  - Items :
+  * Items :

-  	- Business Domains : can contain any item
+    * **Business Domains** : can contain any item

-  	- Actors : represents user roles
+    * **Actors** : represents user roles

-  	- Services : main services offered by the Information System
+    * **Services** : main services offered by the Information System

-  	- Business Processes : based on BPMN (not yet stable) can reuse any item
+    * **Business Processes** : based on BPMN (not yet stable) can reuse any item

-  	- Software Solution : based on TOSCA Yaml format to describe logic and technical structure of a solution and all environments (developement, production, test, etc.)
+    * **Software Solution** : based on TOSCA Yaml format to describe logic and technical structure of a solution and all environments (developement, production, test, etc.)

-  	- Data : (under construction) based on a standard format (to find) will describe all the main Business Data Models and the use maid in the Software Solution
+    * **Data** : (under construction) based on a standard format (to find) will describe all the main Business Data Models and the use maid in the Software Solution

-  	- Server, Softwares, PC, etc. : all real life components can be used int the diagrams to describe the solutions
+    * **Server, Softwares, PC, etc.** : all real life components can be used int the diagrams to describe the solutions

-  - Views :
+  * Views :

-  	- all the views are based on templates described in JSON and can be customized
+    * all the views are based on templates described in JSON and can be customized

-  	- Strategic View : describes all the domains
+    * **Strategic View** : describes all the domains

-  	- Business View : describes all the Actors, Process, Service and Data linked to a Business Domain or an Actor
+    * **Business View** : describes all the Actors, Process, Service and Data linked to a Business Domain or an Actor

-  	- Process View : the view of BPMN process
+    * **Process View** : the view of BPMN process

-  	- Logic View : the view of any Software Solution based on TOSCA format
+    * **Logic View** : the view of any Software Solution based on TOSCA format

-  	- Technical View (not yet implemented) : the technical view of Software Solution : Sites, Machines, etc.
+    * **Technical View** (not yet implemented) : the technical view of Software Solution : Sites, Machines, etc.

-  - Generated documents (not yet started) :
+  * Generated documents (not yet started) :

-  	- Will generate architect documents containing all necessary diagrams and all the description
+    * Will generate architect documents containing all necessary diagrams and all the description

-## How to install
+## How to install ?

 You can install GRAF as a web application in your webserver or as docker image.
 But, in each case, you have to install mysql database.